Skip to main content

 Try the Tamper Test

-Open any JSON file in the bundle, change a single character, save it, and re-run verification.
-The verifier will output overall: FAIL with an error indicating which file was modified.
+Edit any field in evidence-bundle.json, save it, and re-run verification.
+The verdict flips to FAIL, with an error indicating which field was modified.

 This demonstrates why evidence bundles are tamper-evident.
 Any modification breaks the cryptographic chain.